- Limited Edition Box Sets

 The year was 1935.
 Louis Armstrong had recently exhausted his immediate performing opportunities in front of European jazz audiences, having done the circuit and slayed 'em all.
 Years earlier, he had become the one individual identified with establishing a new way to play hot music - as a soloist, using improvisation to express personal style and unique musical ideas…but he was in a rut.

-Some of the performances are among the most significant of his life and a lasting gift to music - there isn't a trumpeter since who hasn't marveled at the brilliance of his tone, coherence of his soloing, and perfection of his execution on the 1938 "Struttin' With Some Barbecue."
-It is, plain and simple, a flawless record.
+Some of the performances are among the most significant of his life and a lasting gift to jazz - there isn't a trumpeter since who hasn't marveled at the brilliance of Armstrong's tone, coherence of his soloing, and perfection of his execution on the 1938 "Struttin' With Some Barbecue."
+It is, plain and simple, a flawless jazz record.

-For this release, we went back to the original sources - Decca's metal parts and lacquer discs - and lovingly restored and remastered everything to Mosaic's exacting standards.
-Our seven-CD set delivers 166 tracks, including rare alternate sides.
-The collection includes our exclusive booklet with a number of rarely-seen session photographs; an essay by noted jazz historian Dan Morgenstern; a complete, corrected discography of the sessions clearing up a number of published errors; and all seven CDs, beautifully packaged in our distinctive Mosaic box.
+For this Louis Armstrong box set release, we went back to the original record sources - Decca's metal parts and lacquer discs - and lovingly restored and remastered everything to Mosaic's exacting musical standards.
+Our seven-CD box set delivers 166 tracks, including rare alternate sides.
+The collection includes our exclusive booklet with a number of rarely-seen session photographs; an essay by noted jazz historian Dan Morgenstern; a complete, corrected discography of the sessions clearing up a number of published errors; and all seven CDs, beautifully packaged in our distinctive Mosaic box set.

 Track Listing, Personnel & Recording Dates »